Narration: Second-person

-Gamebooks, including the American Choose Your Own Adventure and British Fighting Fantasy series (the two largest examples of the genre), are written from the second-person perspective.
-Indeed, second-person narrative is a near-ubiquitous feature of the medium, regardless of the wide differences in target reading ages and role-playing game system complexity.
-Similarly, text-based interactive fiction, such as Colossal Cave Adventure and Zork, conventionally has descriptions written in the second person, telling the character what they are seeing and doing.
-This practice is also encountered occasionally in text-based segments of graphical games, such as those from Spiderweb Software, which make ample use of second person flavor text in pop up text boxes with character and location descriptions.
-Charles Stross's novel Halting State was written in second person as an allusion to this style.
+Mohsin Hamid's The Reluctant Fundamentalist and Gamebooks, including the American Choose Your Own Adventure and British Fighting Fantasy series (the two largest examples of the genre), are not true second-person narratives, because there is an implicit narrator (in the case of the novel) or writer (in the case of the series) addressing an audience.
+This device of the addressed reader is a near-ubiquitous feature of the game-related medium, regardless of the wide differences in target reading ages and role-playing game system complexity.
+Similarly, text-based interactive fiction, such as Colossal Cave Adventure and Zork, conventionally has descriptions that address the user, telling the character what they are seeing and doing.
+This practice is also encountered occasionally in text-based segments of graphical games, such as those from Spiderweb Software, which make ample use of pop-up text boxes with character and location descriptions.
+Most of Charles Stross's novel Halting State is written in second person as an allusion to this style.

 Third-person

-In the third-person narrative mode, the narration refers to all characters with third person pronouns like he, she, or they, and never first- or second-person pronouns.
-This makes clear the narration is done without the need for a narrator who is identified and personified as a character within the story.
-For the purpose of comparison to stories that have a narrator, third-person narration is described as having an anonymous narrator.
+In the third-person narrative mode, the narration refers to all characters with third person pronouns like he or she and never first- or second-person pronouns.

-Traditionally, third-person narration is the most commonly used narrative mode in literature.
-It does not require that the narrator's existence be explained or developed as a particular character, as would be the case with a first-person narrator.
-It thus allows a story to be told without detailing any information about the teller (narrator) of the story.
-Instead, a third-person narrator is often simply some disembodied commentary, rather than a fully developed character.
-Sometimes, third-person narration is called the "he/she" perspective, and, on even rarer occasions, author/omniscient point of view.

-The third-person modes are usually categorized along two axes.
-The first is the subjectivity/objectivity axis, with third person subjective narration involving one or more characters' personal feelings and thoughts, and third person objective narration not describing the feelings or thoughts of any characters but, rather, just the exact facts of the story.
-Third-person modes may also be categorized along the omniscient/limited axis.
-A third person omniscient narrator conveys information from multiple characters, places, and events of the story, including any given character's thoughts, and a third person limited narrator conveys the knowledge and subjective experience of just one character.
-Third person narration, in both its limited and omniscient variants, became the most popular narrative perspective during the 20th century.